okansungur/CodeQuality/README.md

 ```

-Code Coverage is determining how much code is being tested.It helps to measure the quality of  tests.
-HAccording to our analyzes we have also 6 Security Hotspots to review.
+Code Coverage is determining how much code is being tested.
+It helps to measure the quality of  tests.
+Our analyze  has a coverage of 140 lines.
+According to our analyzes we have also 6 Security Hotspots to review.
-We have 4 issues about Cross-Site Request Forgery (CSRF).
+4 of the issues are about Cross-Site Request Forgery (CSRF).

 ```
 Non Compliant
 @RequestMapping("/lectures/{id}")